Slayer9966/VintGizmo/README.md

 - Vendors can promote sales, offers, and featured categories.

 ### 📊 Profit & Loss Insight
-- Vendors can view a breakdown of earnings and product-level performance (optional module structure).
+- Vendors can view a breakdown of earnings and product-level performance (optional module).

 ### 🔐 Secure & Scalable
-- Built with Django security features.
+- Built with Django’s robust security.
 - Designed to handle concurrent vendor activity and transactions.

 ---